GeoGiovani/mathBender/README.md

 # mathBender
-A personal use Discord bot that queries Wolfram|Alpha.
+A bot that queries Wolfram|Alpha, built for my personal Discord server.

-- George Giovanis
+Note: this bot is intended for personal use only.
+Use without permission is denied.
+You may use parts of this bot's code freely.

-- 2020
+*Built and designed by George Giovanis*